TheVegeta/yume/readme.md

 > Yume is a lightweight and exceptionally fast web framework specifically designed for building efficient API servers.
 It achieves this by leveraging the power of [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js), a high-performance WebSocket library for Node.js, and [regexparam](https://github.com/lukeed/regexparam), A tiny utility that converts route patterns into RegExp.

+> [!WARNING]
+> This project is not meant for production or any serious projects

 ## Quick start

 ### Install with NPM